fullstorydev/fullstory-node-sdk/README.md

 ### Multiple batch import jobs

   It is recommended to have one batch import job of a resource type at a given time.
 However in case you need to create multiple batch import jobs by calling `batchCreate` multiple times.
 The jobs may be concurrently executed.
 In this case that the server APIs may return rate limiting errors.
-It is recommended to adjust the `pollingInterval` option accordingly.
+It is recommended to adjust the `pollInterval` option accordingly.

   The batch import job execution will retry if rate limit or other transient errors are encountered up to a max number of retries.

 ## Error Handling

-- `init` may throw an error when the required options fields are not satisfied.
+- `init` may throw an error when the required fields are not satisfied.

 - Functions in the FullStory client may throw `FSError` objects.
 For import jobs, the `FSError` object is provided to the on `error` callbacks.